Soshangane: Early life

-Soshangane was born in ca 1780 in modern-day KwaNongoma, KwaZulu to Zikode kaGasa, a chief of the junior branch (iKhohlo) of the Ndwandwe.
+Soshangana was born circa 1780 in present-day KwaNongoma, KwaZulu, to Zikode kaGasa, a chief of the junior branch (iKhohlo) of the Ndwandwe people.
 His younger brother was Mhlabawadabuka.
-The Gasa occupied the Mkuze region around the eTshaneni mountain (Ghost Mountain) whilst the senior house under Zwide lived in Magudu near the Pongola Valley.
-Around the same time that the Ndwandwe were growing in military power, Zwide ascended to the Ndwandwe-Nxumalo throne following the death of his father Langa KaXaba.
+The Gasa family occupied the Mkhuze region near eTshanini Mountain (also known as Ghost Mountain), while the senior branch, under Zwide, resided in Magudu near the Pongola Valley.
+During this period, the Ndwandwe were gaining military power, and Zwide ascended to the Ndwandwe-Nxumalo throne after the death of his father, Langa KaXaba.

-The emergence of northern Nguni kingdoms
+The Emergence of Northern Nguni Kingdoms

-Three powerful chiefdoms emerged in the series of wars that engulfed the Nguni states.
-The first was the Ndwandwe confederacy under Zwide, the second was the Swazi state ruled by Sobhuza I, while the third was the Mthethwa confederacy ruled by Dingiswayo.
-The three large states were ruled by paramount Chiefs who exacted tributes from a host of other smaller states, communities and clans.
-The subordinate states recognised the control of the overall central ruler in issues pertaining to state rituals and initiation rites, payment of tributes and waging of war.
-They however enjoyed considerable autonomy in their day-to-day affairs.
+During the wars that engulfed the Nguni states, three powerful chiefdoms emerged.
+The first was the Ndwandwe confederacy under Zwide, the second was the Swazi state ruled by Sobhuza I, and the third was the Mthethwa confederacy led by Dingiswayo.
+These large states were governed by paramount chiefs who demanded tributes from numerous smaller states, communities, and clans.
+While the subordinate states acknowledged the central ruler's authority in matters such as state rituals, initiation rites, tribute payment, and warfare, they retained significant autonomy in their daily affairs.